microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

    Above you are importing `matplottlib`, `numpy` and you are importing `datasets`, `linear_model` and `model_selection` from `sklearn`. `model_selection` is used for splitting data into training and test sets.

-### The diabetes housing dataset
+### The diabetes dataset

-The built-in [diabetes housing dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) includes 442 samples of data around diabetes, with 10 feature variables, some of which include:
+The built-in [diabetes dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) includes 442 samples of data around diabetes, with 10 feature variables, some of which include:

 age: age in years
 bmi: body mass index